metaparticle-io/metaparticle-www/content/tutorials/dotnet.md

 ---

 # Metaparticle/Package for .NET Tutorial
-This is an in-depth tutorial for using Metaparticle/Package for DotNet languages like C#.
+This is an in-depth tutorial for using Metaparticle/Package for  C#.

 For a quick summary, please see the [about metaparticle](/about/).